Making aspirations reality

 Priority will also be given to new applicants who have not yet received grant funding from the Samuel Connected North Youth Leadership Fund in prior years.

-Applications for Community Projects are now open for a limited time -- apply by September 30th at 11:59 PM Pacific:
+Applications for Community Projects are now open for a limited time -- apply now:

 Apply for a Community Project Grant